Harshithasaravanan/Network_API/README.md

 •	Add another network adapter in your VM by navigating to the virtual machine settings and clicking add -> network adapter -> finish

 •	Set a static ip for the system for the second adapter as shown below.
 Note the subnet of this adapter.
-Use the same steps as before to configure the static ip for this NIC as well
+Use the same steps as before to configure the static ip for this NIC as well.
+The .yaml file shouldlook like this:

 ![WhatsApp Image 2024-01-02 at 18 20 45-2](https://github.com/Harshithasaravanan/Network_API/assets/129355754/310d9298-49b2-40d3-9c75-afbb345ad360)